noear/socket.d/README_EN.md

 * Disconnection reconnection, automatic connection restoration
 * Multiplexing, allowing multiple request and response messages to run simultaneously on a single connection
 * Two-way communication, single link two-way listening and sending
-* Auto-split, data over 16Mb will be automatically split and reassemble (except udp)
+* Automatic sharding，Data over 16Mb (configurable) will be automatically split and reassembled (except udp)
 * Simple interface, reactive but with callback interface

 ### Simple comparison with other protocols